jonnew/Oat/README.md

   of creating a named shared block that can potentially be stranded in the case of a program crash, a central program to manage all the shared blocks and the clock could be smarter about shmem allocation/freeing.
+     - There could be, for instance, a directed adjacentcy list to describe a data processing graph stored in shmem.
 - [ ] shmem type checking by clients, exit gracefully in the case of incorrect type
    - e.g. a framefilter tries to use a position filter as a SOURCE.
 In this